bhavesh8898/Food_App/README.md

 # food_app
-An android application for food ordering where user can signup
+An android application for food ordering where user can signup and order the food items accordingly

-## Learning
+## Features
 - Google Map
 - Google Pay
 - Google Auth